Semantic-Org/Semantic-UI/README.md

 * 50+ UI Elements
 * 3000 + CSS Variables
 * 3 Levels of Variable Inheritance (Similar to SublimeText)
-* Built using EM values for responsive design
+* Built with EM values for responsive design

 ## Getting Started